News from the Department (2012)

 - The Joint Space Science Institute (JSI) - consisting of astrophysicists and physicists from the University of Maryland and NASA's Goddard Space Flight Center - is hosting a workshop on "Nature's Particle Accelerators" on October 22-25, 2012, in historic Annapolis, Maryland.
-The meeting will address the central scientific issues associated with particle acceleration across the universe.
-For more information or to register, see the workshop webpage
+The meeting will address the central scientific issues associated with particle acceleration across the universe

 - The Discovery Channel Telescope held a "First Light Gala" ceremony on July 21.
 Department chair Stuart Vogel and Prof. Sylvain Veilleux were among the many dignitaries in attendance.
-The new telescope has a 4.3 meter mirror – the fifth largest in the continental US.
+The new telescope has a 4.3 meter mirror, the fifth largest in the continental US.
 UMD is a major partner, with guaranteed telescope time for faculty and student research beginning in 2013 or 2014.
-For more information, see Discovery Communications' press release or the media coverage in Sky and Telescope, Space.com, and SpaceRef.
+For more information, see the Discovery blog article or the media coverage in Sky and Telescope, Space.com, and SpaceRef.

 - Prof. Drake Deming wrote a "News and Views" article for the July 25 issue of Nature.
 He commented on a paper by Sanchis-Ojeda et al. concerning a system of Kepler planets that are demonstrated to lie very closely in the plane of their star's rotational equator - a close parallel to our own Solar System.
-He was interviewed and quoted by Popular Mechanics, the Discovery Channel, and ScienceNOW.
+He was interviewed and quoted by Popular Mechanics, NBC, and the Discovery Channel.

 - Dr. Suvi Gezari has joined the Department of Astronomy as an Assistant Professor.
 Dr. Gezari is an expert in time-domain astrophysics, and her research interests include active galactic nuclei, the demographics and evolution of supermassive black holes, and the tidal disruption of stars by black holes.
 She was most recently a Hubble Fellow working at Johns Hopkins University.
 We're very glad to have her join us!